Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

   - six-term `ZPN` (primary branch only)
 - the `HPC` image sampling path:
   - screen `HPC` coordinate -> helioprojective -> WCS plane -> source pixel
-- the `HPC` display domain used in the validation runs reported here
+- the raw image-footprint `HPC` bounds and the centered `HPC` display bounds used in the validation runs reported here
 - direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` for the specific no-rotation comparison mode.